Warning: This blog post (learning to dry camp) might make you a better human.

 There are a few things you can do to try to extend your toilet tank timeline:

 - DON'T put your TP down the toilet.
-Throw it into a garbage can dedicated for that waste.
+Throw it into a garbage can dedicated to that waste.

 - Men, if you can go number 1 outside, go ahead.
 Be one with nature!